 Soap and perfume ads feature rich people

-and traditionally dressed Japanese people***
+and Japanese people***

 and the Middle Eastern oasis where Palmolive soap was born.

-Women leap out of cars
+Fairies leap out of cars

-and fairies flitter around****
+and flitter around****

 and chewing gum ingredients appear to movie stars in crystal balls.*****